cosmicjs/nodejs-sales-page/article/article.md

 const dealCountDown = {{ cosmic.metadata.deal_countdown }};

 ```
-and then we calls the `initializeClock` function wich will run the count down until this variable reaches zero.
+and then we calls the `initializeClock` function which will run the count down until this variable reaches zero.

 Take a look at the main.js file for the full implementation details.

 <img src="../public/images/crowd-pitch-preview.gif" alt="Crowd-Pitch main view" style="display: block; margin-left: auto; margin-right: auto;">

 ## Conclusion
-In this application, I tried to show you how you can build a page that displays product info, and handle credit card payment by leveraging the power of Cosmic JS CMS capabilites and few other libraries that handle the payment function.
+In this application, I tried to show you how you can build a page that displays product info, and handle credit card payment by leveraging the power of Cosmic JS CMS capabilities and few other libraries that handle the payment function.
 Obviously you can add a function that will send an email to the user after the payment is submitted.
 Or add a function to send a user to another secure page to all him to download the digital product.
 Cosmic JS community apps has a lot of examples on how to handle integration with email functions, download functions, and third party platforms.

-As always, I really hope that you enjoyed this little app, and please do not hesitate to send me your thoughs or comments about what could I have done better.
+As always, I really hope that you enjoyed this little app, and please do not hesitate to send me your thoughts or comments about what could I have done better.